Andy Gillion: Arcade Metal (2022)

-"Arcade Metal", his second solo album, will be released on 2 September 2022.
-It is a instrumental concept album.
+Arcade Metal, his second solo album, was released on 2 September 2022.
+It is an instrumental concept album.
 It features Matt Heafy of Trivium, Jeff Loomis of Arch Enemy, Per Nilsson of Scar Symmetry, Yuzo Koshiro of Streets of Rage, Li-sa-X, Stephen Taranto and Paul Wardingham, and drums throughout by 66Samus of Decrepit Birth.

+Exilium (2024)

+Exilium is the third solo album by Andy Gillion.